How much does it cost?

-EZ Pay Payment Plan
+EZ Pay Installment Plan

 EZ Pay is a tuition management plan that provides you with a low cost option for budgeting tuition and fees into manageable monthly payments.
+Sign up early, so you will have more months to spread out your payments.
+Regardless of when you sign up, full payment will be due by the semester's payment deadline.

 Previous balances must be paid in full before registering for the new semester.